JakobKSvaneborg/gpaw/doc/documentation/mom/mom.rst

 numbers `f_n^0` and `\{|\psi_{m}^{(k)}\rangle\}` the orbitals
 determined at iteration `k` of the wave-function optimization.
-The methods aims to find the updated occupation numbers `f_m^{(k)}` for the orbitals at iteration `k` such that the electronic distance `\eta` defined as:
+The methods aims to find the updated occupation numbers `f_m^{(k)}` for the orbitals at iteration `k` such to minimize the electronic distance `\eta` defined as:

 .. math::
     \eta = N - \sum_{n m} \bigl|\langle \psi^0_{n} \mid \psi_{m}^{(k)} \rangle\bigr|^2

-where `N` is the number of electrons.
+where `N` is the number of electrons and the summations run over the occupied orbitals only.

 Naively, this can be achieved by finding a mapping between the orbitals using the wavefunction overlap